yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/pipeline.md

 {
-"title": "Integrate your API-Management solution into a CI/CD pipeline", "linkTitle": "Pipeline",
+"title": "Integrate your API management solution into a CI/CD pipeline", "linkTitle": "Pipeline",
 "weight":"40",
 "date": "2020-04-14",